 What is Gastritis?

 Gastritis is an inflammation, irritation, or erosion of the lining of your stomach.
 Your stomach normally produces acid to help break down the food you eat and to kill any germs or bacteria.
 Stomach acid is corrosive, but there is usually a balance between the amount of acid you make and a natural, protective layer of mucous lining your stomach.
-When there is an imbalance or an excessive amount of acid, you can develop gastritis.
+When there is an imbalance or an excessive amount of acid, you can develop burning stomach pain associated with gastritis.

 While easily treatable, if not addressed, gastritis can last a long time or may lead to a stomach ulcer or anemia.